How to prevent seedling damping off

 Seeds planted directly into the garden can also suffer from damping off.
 Disease is particularly severe when seeds are planted in soils that are too cool for optimal germination or when weather turns cool and wet after planting resulting in slow germination and growth.

 The damping off pathogens thrive in cool wet conditions.
 And any condition that slows plant growth will increase damping off.
 Low light, overwatering, high salts from over fertilizing and cool soil temperatures are all associated with increased damping off.

 - Sterilize all used pots and trays in a solution of 10% household bleach by soaking for 30 minutes.

 - Use new potting mix to fill trays.
 Don't reuse potting mix and don't use garden soil or compost.

 - Clean all tools that will be used in planting and maintenance of the seedlings.
 Store them in a clean location when not in use.

 - Use a heating pad under trays to warm soil to 70-75°F for indoor plant production.

 - Wait until garden soil has reached optimal temperature for germination before planting outdoors.
-This temperature varies depending on the plant (Table 1).
+This temperature varies depending on the plant (see the table below).

-- Use a potting media with good drainage.
-Water to keep potting media moist but not soggy.
+- Use a potting mix with good drainage.
+Water to keep it moist but not soggy.
 Use pots with drainage holes to insure good drainage of excess water.